Mediamazine

 Thursday, June 1, 2006

-posted by Geetesh Bajaj at 17:23 PM IST
+posted by Mediamazine at 17:23 PM IST

 Before you ask people to see your photos on Flickr, spend a minute to create your own Flickr web address.
 A Flickr web address is an alias that you can specify for yourself so that it becomes part of the URL to your Flickr page.